 Its 2MP front camera is good at video calling, but that also fails to do nice selfie shooting.

-Calling quality seems to be decent on this dual-SIM phone.
+Calling, Connectivity and Sensors: Calling quality seems to be decent on this dual-SIM phone.
 I did face some call drops, but that was due to network problems.
-The 4G LTE support allows the users to enjoy internet speeds up to 150 mbps.
+The 4G LTE support allows the users to enjoy internet speeds up to 150 Mbps.
 Some other connectivity features that are worthy to be mentioned here are 3G, Wi-Fi, NFC, Bluetooth, GPS and micro USB.

 Sensors a really important these days especially when you run certain types of apps and games.
 The list of sensors of this phone includes accelerometer, proximity and light sensors, which are not enough in my opinion.